mikebronner/credo/README.md

 ## Others

 ### Rights
-- do not infringe on individual rights of others:
+- do not infringe on the individual rights of others:
   - do nothing that would harm them
   - do nothing that would affect their property without their permission